-The AT91FR4081 provides a Tri-state Mode, which is used for debug purposes in order to connect an emulator probe to an application board.
+The AT91FR40161 microcontroller provides a tri-state mode, which is used for debug purposes.
+This enables the connection of an emulator probe to an application board without having to desolder the device from the target board.
+In tri-state mode, all the output pin drivers of the AT91R40807 microcontroller are disabled.

-This feature can also be used to program the embedded Flash within a standard NVM programmer.
+In Tri-state Mode, direct access to the Flash via external pins is provided.
+This enables production Flash programming using standard Flash programmers prior to board mounting.

-In Tri-state Mode, all the output pin drivers of the microcontroller are disabled.
-To enter Tristate Mode, the pin NTRI must be held low during the last 80 clock cycles before the rising edge of NRST.
+To enter tri-state mode, the NTRI pin must be held low during the last ten clock cycles before the rising edge of NRST.
+For normal operation, the NTRI pin must be held high during reset by a resistor of up to $400 \text{ k}\Omega$ .

-For normal operation, the pin NTRI must be held high during reset by a resistor of up to 400K Ohm.
 NTRI is multiplexed with I/O line P21 and USART1 serial data transmit line TXD1.
-Standard RS232 drivers generally contain internal 400K Ohm pull-up resistors.
-If TXD1 is connected to a device not including this pull-up, the user must make sure that a high level is tied on NTRI while NRST is asserted.